bstollnitz/aml_registry/README.md

 ```

-## Copy model to the registry and deploy it
+## Copying the model to the registry and deploying it

 If the endpoint works as expected in the current workspace, we can copy the model to the registry.